 Within the center is the chromophore, an amino acid section responsible for the light emission.
 GFP is particularly useful for fluorescence microscopy as its formation means that the chromophore is encased in the barrel shaped structure, avoiding solvents and allowing the protein to fluoresce in many conditions.
 Furthermore, unlike other proteins that require enzymes for the complex folding necessary for the required protein shape, this occurs automatically in GFP and only additional oxidation of the chromophore is required for the protein to fluoresce.

 As wtGFP is able to absorb multiple wavelengths of light it is unsuitable for certain types of fluorescence microscopy.
 Other enhanced GFPs (eGFP) have been discovered, developed or created.
 One way of developing mutant GFPs is to allow colonies of bacteria with GFP expression to grow and wait for mutant variants of GFP to develop with time.

 The majority of these mutations reduce fluorescence but some were found to increase brightness and photostability, as well as shifting the excitation peak to match the spectral characteristics of the commonly used light filter in fluorescence microscopy.
 Further mutations have increased the fluorescence yield meaning that there are now enough fluorescent proteins to cover nearly the whole visible spectrum.

-The use of GFP-tagging in fluorescence microscopy including fluorescence resonance energy transfer (FRET)
+VIDEO The use of GFP-tagging in fluorescence microscopy including fluorescence resonance energy transfer (FRET)